 This same super-sweet substance is now scientifically recognised for its medicinal value and health benefits.
 In fact, liquorice was dubbed the “Medicinal plant of 2012”.
-Several research studies published in the past few years have hailed liquorice as a remedial substance for ailments such as inflammatory stomach conditions, indigestion, sore throat, and—most recently—even diabetes.
-Liquorice can be used in its root form, as an extract, or as a candy.
-Liquorice roots contain dried rhizomes.
-Boiling the liquorice root and extracting the remains, which when solidified, make the liquorice extract found in our imported liquorice products.
+Several research studies published in the past few years have hailed liquorice as a remedial substance for ailments such as inflammatory stomach conditions, indigestion, sore throat, and recently even diabetes.

 Known Medicinal properties of liquorice

 Claims that the UK governemtn currently allow us to make regarding liquorice root are that:

 - It supports the effective function of the digestive system and helps to eliminate digestive discomfort.

 - It soothes the upper respiratory tract and helps to keep it comfortable - helping keep the airways clear.
 This helps soothe the common cold, something liquorice has been used for in the West for centuries.